timothypangburn/cheatsheets/openssl.md

-# Tips and tricke for opensssl commands
+# Tips and tricks for opensssl commands

 ## Re-encrypt your key with a different encryption algrothirm
 ```sh